Charlie's Seats Welcome a New Audience to The Tobin Center

 “We couldn’t be more thrilled about this program addition at The Tobin Center.
 Charlie may not be able to be with us, but because of Charlie, hundreds of San Antonians annually will be here in his place,” added Fresher.

 Susan Naylor sits on the Board of Directors for the Tobin Center and is a community philanthropist.
-Naylor is President of The Will Smith Foundation, which honors the legacy and generosity of her son, Will Naylor Smith, and supports projects in San Antonio, Hawaii, and Africa.
+Naylor is President of The Will Smith Foundation, which honors her son's legacy and generosity Will Naylor Smith, and supports projects in San Antonio, Hawaii, and Africa.

 A non-profit performing arts facility, The Tobin Center for the Performing Arts’ mission is to provide a world-class venue that promotes a diverse range of cultural, educational, and artistic experiences that improve the quality of life in San Antonio.
 Since opening its doors in September 2014, The Tobin Center has seen over 1,400,000 visitors attending performances, community events, educational programs, and private functions.
 Generation NEXT Education Initiative serves more than 93,000 students and community members annually.

 For more information, contact Dr. Kimberly Stephenson at (210) 223-3333 ext.
 7035 or email [email protected]